hippomu-media/name/tags.md

 ---
-layout: page
+layout: default
-title: Tags
+title: List
-permalink: /tags/
+permalink: /list/
 ---
 <!-- Get the tag name for every tag on the site and set them
 to the `site_tags` variable. -->